charlescoult/ic/README.md

 # An Exploration of Image Classification and Machine Learning Training Pipelines through Species Identification
 This Capstone Project represents the culmination of my education in UCSD's Machine Learning Engineering Bootcamp.

-I call it an "exploration" because at the start, I had a general idea of where I was going and what I wanted to acomplish but I didn't have a great understanding of the ML tooling landscape or how to use it to arrive where I wanted to be.
+I call it an "exploration" because at the start, I had a general idea of where I was going and what I wanted to acomplish but I didn't have a great understanding of the ML tooling landscape or how to use it to arrive at where I wanted to be (some sort of functioning model).
 It was certainly an adventure.
 As I progressed through the coursework and digested other resources online, I learned about and tested with various datasets, cloud services, packages and libraries.
 There were several times I reached dead ends and had to double-back but I learned a great deal throughout the process.

 ## The Problem
 Being a fan of mycology and the natural world in general, the idea of training a machine learning model for species identification was very appleaing to me.
 Many times while hiking without cell service, I've come across interesting fungi that I wanted to identify.
 I would take a picture of them with the intention of identifying them later, but since it wasn't a high priority, I never got around to reviewing the pictures.